paretomansmartvotesim/paretomansmartvotesim.github.io/newer.md

 Is approval voting immune to this kind of voting strategy?
 No; in fact, in the early seventies, mathematicians Gibbard and Satterthwaite both independently proved the theorem which bears their names, showing that no non-dictatorial voting method with more than 2 options is entirely immune to strategy.
 Unlike Arrow's theorem, which Nicky discussed, this one goes for any kind of voting method — ranked, rated, or whatever.
 So yes, approval voting is more resistant to strategy than score; but not immune.

-(Note: advocates for IRV sometimes garble this point by saying that in approval voting the best strategy is to "bullet vote" for only your favorite candidate, and that this would lead it to devolve back to FPTP.
-That's just wrong; if voters are strategically voting for somebody other than their favorite in FPTP, then there's no way it would make sense for them to bullet vote in approval.
-Approval voting isn't perfect, but it simply does <strong>not</strong> break down to FPTP.)
+Note: in FPTP, you would have to strategically vote for somebody other than their favorite, and approval voting allows you to support both your favorite and your strategic pick.

 One scenario where approval becomes a factor is called the "chicken dilemma".
 Imagine 3 groups of voters, with 25%, 30%, and 45% of the vote respectively.
 Say that the first two groups both prefer each other over the third, so that either of them could beat that third opponent by 55% to 45%.
 Whichever of the first two groups strategically gives fewer approvals to its rival will win... unless neither of them gives enough, in which case the opponent will win.
 This is called a "chicken dilemma" because it's like a game of chicken between the voters for the two similar rivals: they can "swerve" and let their second-favorite win, or they can "drive straight" and either win (if the other side swerves) or crash (if the other side doesn't).